 To form a VAT group, all members must be legal persons with a place of establishment or fixed establishment in the UAE.
 The group must have a single representative member who files the group's VAT returns and is jointly responsible for all VAT obligations.

 VAT grouping is most useful for holding structures, multi-entity businesses, or companies with several subsidiaries that regularly transact with each other.
+If your group entities engage in cross-entity transactions, you should also understand UAE transfer pricing rules, which require arm's length pricing between related parties.
 It reduces the total number of VAT returns and eliminates the need to charge VAT on internal transactions.

-Apply for VAT grouping through the FTA e-Services portal.
+Apply for VAT grouping through the FTA EmaraTax portal.
 The FTA reviews each application and may approve, reject, or modify the proposed group structure.

 When and How to Deregister